lisahanzl/lisahanzl.github.io/index.md

 I am a PhD student at the [Institute for Socioeconomics](https://www.uni-due.de/soziooekonomie/hanzl){:target="_blank"} of the University of Duisburg-Essen.
 Currently, I am a visiting researcher at the Yale University Economics Department.
 I am also part of the [Momentum Institut](https://www.momentum-institut.at/author/lisa-hanzl){:target="_blank"}.

-My main research interests are labor economics, especially labor supply issues and unemployment insurance, and applied microeconometrics.
-I am also interested in inequality, especially in regards to gender and race.
+My main research interests are labor economics, especially topics around unemployment, and applied microeconometrics.
+I am also interested in inequality, specifically in regards to gender and race.

 Feel free to contact me via [mail](mailto:lisa.hanzl@uni-due.de){:target="_blank"}.